Statistical Abstract of the United States

 Economist Intelligence Unit

 International economic, social, and political data and forecasts on a time series basis.
 Data is derived from national governments, trade associations, BIS, IMF, IFC, OECD, the World Bank, and EIU's own researchers.
-Consists of EIU Country Data (international economic data and forecasts on a time series basis), EIU Market Indicators and Forecasts (social, economic, and political risk data), EIU World Investment Service (foreign direct investment), and EIU City Data (detailed cost comparisons of major international cities).
+Consists of EIU Country Data (international economic data and forecasts on a time series basis), EIU Market Indicators and Forecasts (social, economic, and political risk data) and EIU City Data (detailed cost comparisons of major international cities).
 Some of their other services offer overviews of various international industries, commercial regulations, risk briefings, and update services.
 Textual analysis and forecasts can be found in the EIU Country Profiles, Reports, and Forecasts 1996+ or the Economist Intelligence Unit Country Reports Historical Archive 1952-1995.

 Statistics on the OECD countries regarding topics such as general economic indicators, agriculture and food, bank profitability, economic forecasts, education, employment, globalization, industrial structure, institutional investors, international development, migration, trade, international direct investment, national accounts, governmental revenue, science and technology, services, social expenditure, industrial structural analysis, and telecommunications.